dnjp/algods/src/07_Divide_and_Conquer/notes/notes.md

 ## Insertion Sort

 Insertion Sort builds up a longer and longer sorted list from the bottom of the array.
-We repeatedly insert th next element into the sorted part of the array by sliding it down to its proper position using that `Exchange` function:
+We repeatedly insert the next element into the sorted part of the array by sliding it down to its proper position using that `Exchange` function:

 ```go
 func InsertionSort(data []int) []int {